Alaatohamy/cafe-menu/README.md

 # cafe-menu

+You can find deployed version now on Heroku server on this [Link](https://cafe-menu.herokuapp.com/).

+## Info about this project

 - Use the latest version of React 16.10.
 Use the new React Hooks feature: https://reactjs.org/docs/hooks-intro.html
 - Implement the basic 'menu list' and 'add menu item' form.
 - Use hosted backend database (that have free plans) https://firebase.google.com/ (Cloud Firestore database).